As an Amazon Associate I earn from qualifying purchases.

-Today I am going to share with you how I created more room for my plant starts.
-My growing rack was getting full, and I came up with this simple DIY project, making a straw bale cold frame with old windows we had lying around.
+Today I am going to share with you how I created more room for my plant starts by simply learning how to make a cold frame.
+My growing rack was getting full, and I came up with this simple DIY cold frame project, making a straw bale cold frame with old windows we had lying around.

 We had 3 windows lying around, that had blown their seals.
 So six bales of straw was the perfect size for us.
 Depending on what old windows or glass doors you can get your hands on, you may need to buy more or less.